grapp1/kw-intern/parflow/docs/parflow_keys.rst

 ComputationalGrid.Lower
 --------------------------------------------------------------------------------

-[Type: double] This section sets the lower coordinate locations for the computational grid (X, Y, Z).
+This section sets the lower coordinate locations for the computational grid (X, Y, Z).